qsnyder/september-pcug/README.md

 ## Makefile

 A makefile has been created for the convenience of running these packages within NSO.
 A full discussion of makefiles is outside the scope of this README but simple inspection of the file will help in understanding what it is designed to do.
 At its core -- running `make <target>` from something described as a `make` target, it will invoke the shell command given.
 Using `makefiles` is an easy way to automate the setup and teardown of NSO architecture.
+Once you get used to these constructs, it will be painful to be without them.

+## arbitrary-yang

+The `arbitrary-yang` folder contains examples of non-network focused data models and exploring their constructs using `pyang` (included with NSO).
+This is simply used as an illustrative purpose to show the correlation between YANG, YIN, XML, and others.

+## ntp-server service

+Simple service to illustrate the purpose of building models and templates to be deployed against devices and/or device-groups.
+Level of effort much exceeds standard NSO templates from CLI, but used to show the process.

+###